||Those in urgent need of assistance, those who are food insecure, and internally-displaced persons and returnees

 - 351 medical carders trained in providing psychological support

-- Over 3,900 education sector staff trained in providing psychosocial support
+- Over 4,550 education sector staff trained to identify and support traumatized individuals

-- More than 880 consultants recruited and trained in identifying traumatized individuals
+- More than 880 consultants recruited and to identify and support traumatized individuals

 Enhancing key services delivery through building the capacities of communities and local authorities to better plan and achieve their goals